Harmanpreet-Microsoft/Data-and-Agent-Governance-and-Security-Accelerator/FAQ.md

 - When the cmdlet lacks permissions, it returns "The command completed successfully but no settings have been modified."
 That’s your cue to rerun the m365 tag with an appropriately privileged account or flip the toggle manually in the Purview/Microsoft 365 Compliance portal.
 - Managed identities/UAMIs cannot satisfy these M365 roles today, so keep using an interactive account (or certificate-based auth) that meets the compliance requirements.

-## What does enabling Unified Audit actually do, and why is it mandatory?
+## What does enabling Unified Audit actually do, and when is it needed?
 - Unified audit logging turns on the Microsoft 365-wide pipeline that aggregates events from Exchange Online, SharePoint/OneDrive, Teams, Entra ID, Power BI, etc., into the central Purview audit log.
-- Without it, workloads either don’t emit audit events at all or keep them locked in per-service logs, so KYD, DLP, Insider Risk, eDiscovery, and Communication Compliance have nothing to reference.
+- Without it, M365 workloads either don't emit audit events at all or keep them locked in per-service logs, so M365 Copilot governance features (DLP, Insider Risk, eDiscovery, Communication Compliance) have nothing to reference.
-- Once enabled, the Purview compliance portal (**https://compliance.microsoft.com** → **Audit**) can search across all workloads with one query, and downstream APIs (Management Activity, Office 365 Management API, Purview Audit (Premium), scripts `21-Export-Audit.ps1` / `22-Ship-AuditToStorage.ps1`) can stream those events to SIEMs, storage, or Fabric Lakehouse.
+- Once enabled, the Purview compliance portal (**https://compliance.microsoft.com** → **Audit**) can search across all M365 workloads with one query, and downstream APIs (Management Activity, Office 365 Management API, Purview Audit (Premium), scripts `21-Export-Audit.ps1` / `22-Ship-AuditToStorage.ps1`) can stream those events to SIEMs, storage, or Fabric Lakehouse.
-- It’s the foundation for Know Your Data: the `m365` tag publishes DLP/labels/retention, but without Unified Audit you can’t prove “user X sent prompt Y,” so auditors will reject the evidence package.
-- Azure diagnostics for Foundry/OpenAI resources (wired up via `07-Enable-Diagnostics.ps1`) complement Unified Audit by capturing platform logs in Log Analytics; together they provide both Microsoft 365 and Azure telemetry for prompts, responses, and control-plane changes.

-## If Unified Audit is an M365 control, why is it required for Foundry?
-- The accelerator’s Know Your Data (Secure Interactions) policy stores every Foundry prompt/response inside the user’s Exchange mailbox so Purview can apply retention, DLP, and insider-risk rules.
-Exchange refuses to persist that evidence if Unified Audit is off.
-- Without Unified Audit the Secure Interactions policy can’t capture prompts, which means there is no chain of custody tying Foundry chats to compliance controls—retention, DLP, Insider Risk, or eDiscovery have nothing to act on.
-- Downstream evidence (`21-Export-Audit.ps1`, `17-Export-ComplianceInventory.ps1`, Management Activity exports) would simply miss the interactions, leaving auditors without proof that Foundry prompts were governed.
-- Turning on Unified Audit therefore becomes the bridge that lets Purview treat Foundry prompts like any other audited workload even though the toggle lives in Exchange Online.

-## Why does `07-Enable-Diagnostics.ps1` connect Foundry to Log Analytics?
-- The script enables diagnostic settings on every Foundry/Azure AI resource listed in your spec and sends the logs to a Log Analytics workspace.
-That stream includes `AzureDiagnostics`, Cognitive Services telemetry, Content Safety events, and other platform signals Defender for Cloud consumes.
-- Defender for AI analytics rely on those logs to correlate with Purview prompt evidence.
-Without diagnostics you only have the Microsoft 365 side of the story—no resource-level traces, no SOC hunting queries, and limited incident reconstruction.
-- Log Analytics provides a persistent history you can query with KQL, forward to Sentinel, or package as evidence.
-When regulators ask for “show me every prompt this project processed,” you pair Unified Audit (KYD policy) with the Azure diagnostics captured here.
-- Microsoft’s DSPM-for-AI Learn articles emphasize collection policies, Secure Interactions, and the Defender-for-Cloud “Enable data security for Azure AI” switch.
-They assume telemetry lands in a workspace; wiring diagnostics through this script satisfies that expectation automatically with no extra portal clicks.
+- It's needed for M365 Copilot governance: the `m365` tag publishes DLP/labels/retention for M365 Copilot prompt/response capture.
+- **Note:** Azure AI Foundry prompts do NOT flow through Unified Audit.
+Foundry telemetry is captured via Azure diagnostics and Defender for AI instead.

 ## Why are there two `logAnalyticsWorkspaceId` fields in the spec?
 - The top-level `logAnalyticsWorkspaceId` (near the subscription/resourceGroup fields) is the “general purpose” workspace.
 Purview scans, tagging diagnostics, and other scripts wire telemetry here if they need a workspace and you don’t override it elsewhere.